Licentiate: Theology, canon law, history, and cultural patrimony

-Licentiate (Pontifical Degree) is the second cycle of ecclesiastical academic degrees conferred by pontifical universities and ecclesiastical faculties under the authority of the Holy See.
+The pontifical licentiate is the second cycle of ecclesiastical academic degrees conferred by pontifical universities and ecclesiastical faculties under the authority of the Holy See.
 Positioned between the Baccalaureate and Doctorate, the Licentiate serves both academic and canonical functions within the Roman Catholic Church, preparing graduates for teaching and specialized roles in biblical studies, theology, canon law, and philosophy.
 The typical duration of coursework for a licentiate degree is three to four years, culminating in the completion of a thesis.

-The Licentiate of Sacred Theology (STL) are available from many Pontifical universities and Pontifical faculties of theology, possessing the authority to grant Pontifical degrees.
+The Licentiate of Sacred Theology (STL) is available from many Pontifical universities and Pontifical faculties of theology, possessing the authority to grant pontifical degrees.
 This compares with, for example in North American institutions, the four-year program for a B.A. at many universities, a two-year program for an MA, and the writing and successful defense of the doctoral dissertation for the PhD, Th.D., or STD (an additional two to three years).

 The degree of Licentiate of Canon Law (JCL) is similarly awarded at Pontifical universities and faculties.
 Other qualifications for canon law include an inter-denominational LLM program at least one university (Cardiff), though this degree would not have canonical effects in the Roman Catholic Church.

-The Faculty of the History and the Cultural Patrimony of the Church at the Gregorian University also awards the Licentiate in the History of the Church, and the Licentiate in the Cultural Patrimony of the Church.
+The Faculty of History and the Cultural Patrimony of the Church at the Gregorian University also awards the Licentiate in the History of the Church, and the Licentiate in the Cultural Patrimony of the Church.